An illustrious history

 Our relationships with eight state schools across London, Oxfordshire and Hertfordshire continue to blossom.
 Having supported their applicants to highly selective universities for two cycles, we have refined our approach and delivery to include the professional development of their teachers in this area, while simultaneously boosting our resourcing of this project.
 We now have four members of staff each allocated for one whole day per week, so that they may regularly visit our partners and support their work.
 By way of mutual benefit, we are grateful to engage in extremely valuable professional development opportunities, including coaching courses and accreditation, as well as membership of formalised professional learning communities that meet on a half-termly basis.

 We are grateful to have recently received a £50,000 donation to support a project bringing our university preparation curriculum online, so that we may more efficiently share it on a wide scale.
-This ambitious project aims to reach over 300 gifted and talented pupils in its first year and will be launching in Easter 2023.
+This ambitious project aims to reach over 300 gifted and talented pupils in its first year.

 Our longstanding partnership with Cressex Community School has two key elements.
 Supporting their Literacy Mentoring Scheme, where a number of our senior pupils go to Cressex weekly to help younger pupils with reading.
 The Cressex Summer School runs for three days in the Summer Term and sees a number of Cressex pupils hosted at Wycombe Abbey for enrichment activities led by our staff.